eyp/tinker-carto/README.md

 First of all, I must say that I'm not an expert working on maps, I've done just one or two things on side projects :).

-Everything is written using plain Javascript but the part that renders the map, where I'm using [Leaflet 1.0.3](http://leafletjs.com/2017/01/23/leaflet-1.0.3.html).
+Everything is written using plain Javascript but the part that renders the map, where I'm using[Leaflet 1.0.3](http://leafletjs.com/2017/01/23/leaflet-1.0.3.html).
 For the frontend, since it's said that CARTO has its own components, I simply use HTML and a bit of CSS.

 Also, instead of reading the file result of the query proposed, I do an AJAX call to CARTO's server and retrieve the Geo JSON data from there.

+The application consists on 3 main classes: App, Map and LeafletFacade, so the interface (index.html) only depends on App, App depends on Map and Map on LeafletFacade, as a typical n-tier layer application.

+UI --> App --> Map --> LeafletFacade
+         |
+          ---> CartoFacade

+The purpose of LeafletFacade to isolate the library used.
+This is the only class that depends directly on the library used to manage the map, and it could be replaced more or less easily.

 The map is built once the Geo data is retrieved.
-Since it could have lot of information, I've decided to init with a medium zoom, because if not the map loads more slowly.
-Related to this, I paint the markers asynchronously, so the map is painted almost immediately, and the markers appears in intervals.
-This way the user doesn't have to wait to see a map with some data, and the map doesn't get stalled.

-I've tried to write a clean code, but to be honest, I know it always could be improved.
+All records are in a[FeatureGroup](http://leafletjs.com/reference.html#featuregroup).
+This way they can be shown all at once, and the map is shown faster than if I had add each marker to the map individually.
+Also, with this class is possible to bring to front or back the markers layer with a function call.

 ### The map

 The size of the markers are based on the **feature.properties.rank_max** property.
 Higher the rank, bigger the marker.